What is Printed Matter?

 Are there opportunities for financial support?

-2. The Volume Grant is a funding opportunity for BIPOC artists and publishers, launched at NYABF 2022.
-Applications are reviewed by the Fair team and a jury.
+2. The Volume Grant is a funding opportunity for BIPOC artists and publishers, launched in an effort to provide a meaningful step toward increasing representation and access at Printed Matter’s Art Book Fairs.
+Applications are reviewed by the Fair team and a rotating guest jury.
 Recipients will receive a complimentary table at the Fair, as well as an unrestricted stipend.
-We recognize the importance of redistribution as a crucial step towards meaningful representation and access.
 This grant supports the ongoing creative work happening in these communities through assistance with production, travel, and other necessary expenses.
-This award does not apply to project spaces.
+This opportunity is for publishers in all stages and experience in publishing, and we hope to prioritize those who haven’t participated in our Fairs before.
+Applicants will be reviewed based on demonstrated need and merit.
+Details on how to apply can be found in the application.